hoopandango/BC_Extractor/README.md

 * **v 0.1** - just added the code here for the sake of it.
 Only a few TODOs in here.
 More will follow.
 Planning on a lot more comments too.
 * **v 0.1.1** - added this README.
+* **v 0.1.2** - patched duplicate merging bug, caused by popping elements in the container that I'm iterating over.